ninjaoxygen/VsIdeBuild/readme.md

 ## Downloads

-The latest binary release is available from https://github.com/ninjaoxygen/VsIdeBuild/releases
+The latest binary release is available as a nuget package from https://www.nuget.org/packages/VsIdeBuild/

+Other release binaries are available from https://github.com/ninjaoxygen/VsIdeBuild/releases

 ## Contact